Panama Foundations

 A Panama Private Interest Foundation is a civil law entity created under Law 25 of 1995.
 It is not a trust.
 A foundation has its own legal personality, meaning it can own property, enter contracts, and be sued in its own name.
 For U.S. persons evaluating offshore asset protection, a Panama foundation offers weaker creditor protections, greater tax uncertainty, and no litigation track record compared to a Cook Islands trust.

 Panama foundations are used extensively by Latin American families for estate planning, privacy, and probate avoidance.
 That audience operates in civil law systems where foundations are familiar structures with predictable legal treatment.
-For U.S. persons facing creditor threats, the foundation’s design and legal context create problems that common law offshore trusts do not.
+For U.S. persons facing creditor threats, the foundation’s design creates problems that common law offshore trusts do not have.

 Speak With a Cook Islands Trust Attorney